 If I re-import a script, will my shots be attached to the wrong scenes?

-When you import a new screenplay with screenplay sync, it will simply add the newly modified scenes to your Shot List, and it will not move shots around to other scenes.
+When you import a new screenplay with screenplay sync, it will simply add the newly modified scenes to your Shot List, and it will not move shots to other scenes.
 However, if you added shots to the Imported Scenes List, they will be associated with those specific Lists.
 This means that if your Scene Numbers changed, those specific shots will be available on the previous Version.
 In a nutshell, it will not wipe your shot list clean if you re-import, along with any script elements.

 Is it possible to 'turn off' Screenplay Sync?